 3. Ask Lots of Questions

 Don’t be afraid to ask as many questions as you want when you meet with a potential attorney for the first time.
 A business attorney, even a good one, is just doing their job.
 You, on the other hand, are talking about you and your family’s future.
 And make sure you speak to more than one attorney.
-It’s not just your questions that are important, but also their answers.
+It is not just your questions that are important, but also their answers.

 4. Keep Inside Your Budget

-There is no point in finding the perfect business attorney if they are going to cost you more than you can afford.
+There is no point in finding the perfect business attorney to hire if they are going to cost you more than you can afford.
 Ask how much each lawyer will charge you for an average month and rule out the ones your business cannot afford.

 Having said that, remember that one of the reasons you need a business attorney is to save your time and money in the future.
 Make sure your budget is realistic but understand that this is an investment in your company’s future success as well, so don’t go for the cheapest option simply because they undercut all other quotes.